If you’ve already got a Google account (which most of us do for Gmail), you already have access to one of the best free tools available: Google Drive.

 You will see a notification in the bottom right corner showing the upload progress.
 Once complete, your file is safe in the cloud.

-How To Use The Upload Tool
+How to Use the Upload Tool

 If you prefer a menu driven approach to uploading your files to Google Drive you can make use of the Upload Tool.
 This avoids the need to have multiple windows open at the same time, handy if you’re using a smaller screen.